fml2/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   - In that guide, we're showcasing Kubernetes dual-region installation, based on the following tools:
     - [Helm (3.x)](https://helm.sh/docs/intro/install/) for installing and upgrading the [Camunda Helm chart](https://github.com/camunda/camunda-platform-helm).
     - [Kubectl (1.30.x)](https://kubernetes.io/docs/tasks/tools/#kubectl) to interact with the Kubernetes cluster.
-- [zbctl](./../../../apis-tools/cli-client/index.md) to interact with the Zeebe cluster.
+- (deprecated) [zbctl](./../../../apis-tools/cli-client/index.md) to interact with the Zeebe cluster.
+- `cURL` or similar to interact with the REST API.

 ## Terminology